In this article, we describe how to synchronize Epics, including the Epic link.

 After you establish a connection between two Jira instances, you need to configure the Sync Rules.

-The script works only when using scripting rules on Jira Cloud.
+The script works only when using scripting rules on Jira On-premise.
 It's not compatible with Exalate Visual mode.

 You can only map the Epic name custom field in Visual mode.

 Create files from the Exalate public repository.We store external scripts for Jira on-premise in a public repository.
 Copy the code from the repositories below and create .groovy files.
 You must keep the filenames as below.

 Note that you will need to disable/enable the Exalate add-on such that the new file is added to the classpath.